Venezuela: Languages

-Although most residents are monolingual Spanish speakers, many languages are spoken in Venezuela.
-In addition to Spanish, the Constitution recognizes more than thirty Indigenous languages, including Wayuu, Warao, Pemón, and many others for the official use of the Indigenous peoples, mostly with few speakers – less than 1% of the total population.
+Castilian Spanish (castellano) is the official language of Venezuela and is spoken natively by 97.3% of the population.
+Although most residents are monolingual Spanish speakers, many other languages are spoken in Venezuela.
+In addition to Spanish, the constitution recognizes more than thirty Indigenous languages, including Wayuu, Warao, Pemón, and many others for the official use of the Indigenous peoples, mostly with few speakers – less than 1% of the total population.
 Wayuu is the most spoken Indigenous language, with 170,000 speakers.

 Immigrants, in addition to Spanish, speak their own languages.
-Chinese (400,000), Portuguese (254,000), and Italian (200,000) are the most-spoken languages in Venezuela after the official language of Spanish.
+Chinese (400,000), Portuguese (254,000), and Italian (200,000) are the most-spoken languages after Spanish.
 Arabic is spoken by Lebanese and Syrian colonies on Isla de Margarita, Maracaibo, Punto Fijo, Puerto la Cruz, El Tigre, Maracay, and Caracas.
 Portuguese is spoken by the Portuguese community in Santa Elena de Uairén and by much of the population, due to its proximity to Brazil.
 The German community speaks their native language, while the people of Colonia Tovar speak mostly an Alemannic dialect of German called alemán coloniero.

 English is the most widely used foreign language in demand and is spoken by many professionals, academics, and members of the upper and middle classes as a result of the oil exploration by foreign companies, and its acceptance as a lingua franca.
 Culturally, English is common in southern towns like El Callao, and the native English-speaking (English-creole speaking) influence is evident in folk and calypso songs from the region.

 Dialects of Eastern-Caribbean English-based creoles were brought to Venezuela by Trinidadian and other British West Indies immigrants.
 They are collectively referred to as Venezuelan English Creole.
 A variety of Antillean Creole is spoken by a small community in El Callao and Paria.
 Italian language teaching is delivered by private Venezuelan schools and institutions.
 Other languages spoken by large communities in the country are Basque and Galician, among others.